 The problem with being distracted from current wargaming projects into new projects is that it never stops at one.
 You get a new interest, start looking around at rules for that interest then get distracted again.
 Next thing you know you you have three or four more projects in mind.

-I was looking at rules for the Green project I mentioned in the last post here and next thing I knew I was looking at Dadi&Piombo’s Basic Impetus Expansion, Basic Battles.
+I was looking at rules for the Greek project I mentioned in the last post here and next thing I knew I was looking at Dadi&Piombo’s Basic Impetus Expansion, Basic Battles.

 Basic Battles is an expansion on the Basic Impetus system, moving that system from the Renaissance to the Colonial Wars periods.
 This includes Napoleonics and I just happen to have a couple of 6mm Napoleonic Armies waiting in the lead pile – only the 1814 Prussians have made it (briefly) to the painting queue.